-This was my guest column yesterday in the Nevada Appeal:
+This was my April 6, 2016 guest column in local newspaper the Nevada Appeal:

 “You’ll leave Cuba with more questions than you had when you arrived.”
 This was the first thing our Cuban guide Felix said to our tour group after meeting us at Holguin Airport on March 15.
 He was right.
 A big reason for that was provided a week later in Havana by our second guide, Viviana.
 When we asked our first question, she furrowed her brow, paused for a moment, then responded, “It’s complicated,” for the first of many times.